Multiplicity-free Skew Schur functions with full interval support: Abstract

 \section{Abstract}

 It is known that the Schur expansion of a skew Schur function runs over the interval of partitions, equipped with dominance order, defined by the least and the most dominant Littlewood--Richardson filling of the skew shape.
-We characterize skew Schur functions (and therefore the product of two Schur functions) which are multiplicity--free and the resulting Schur expansion runs over the whole interval of partitions, i.e. skew Schur functions having Littlewood--Richardson coefficients always equal to $1$ over the full interval.
-In addition, a skew Schur function with a disconnected shape attains the full interval only if its components are ribbons.
-We consider strips, and ribbons made either of columns or rows, and characterise those whose support attains the full interval, i.e. having Littlewood--Richardson coefficients always positive.
-Schur function products with all Littlewood--Richardson coefficients positive are also classified.
+We characterise skew Schur functions (and therefore the product of two Schur functions) which are multiplicity--free and the resulting Schur expansion runs over the whole interval of partitions, i.e. skew Schur functions having Littlewood--Richardson coefficients always equal to $1$ over the full interval.